 If you’re feeling the pressure of Self Assessment, your colleagues may be in the same boat.
 Consider scheduling some regular time to check in with the rest of your practice to make sure everyone is coping with their workload.

 From talking through any issues you’re having to sharing tips on managing clients, an open conversation could help you find solutions and restore calm to the team.
+It might be valuable to hold optional team meetings where colleagues can give quick status updates on their workload and anything that might affect their ability to complete it.

 Look after yourself